 |HSBC Bank||ADIB Bank||Bank Dubai Islamic||Mashreq Bank|

-|The size of a mortgage loan for foreigners is from 5% to 60% of the property value||The size of a mortgage loan for foreigners is from 10% to 50% of the property value||Can issue a 75% loan on an individual basis individually, upon discussion||Can issue a 65% loan on an individual basis individually, upon discussion|
+|The size of a mortgage loan for foreigners is from 5% to 60% of the property value||The size of a mortgage loan for foreigners is from 10% to 50% of the property value||Can issue a 75% mortgage loan on an individual basis based upon discussion||Can issue a 65% loan on an individual basis individually, upon discussion|

-|Borrowers must be between 21 and 60 years old||Borrower's age - from 21 to 55 years||Borrower's age - from 21 to 55 years||Borrower's age - from 21 to 55 years|
+|Borrowers must be between the ages of 21 and 60 years old.||Borrower's age must be between the ages of 21 to 55 years old.||Borrower's age must be between the ages of 21 to 55 years old.||Borrower's age - from 21 to 55 years|

-- a mortgage application;
+- A mortgage application.

-- a copy of the applicant's passport;;
+- A copy of the applicant's passport.

-- a copy of a residence permit in the UAE;
+- A copy of a residence permit in the UAE.

-- a testimonial from the employer, if the applicant is an employee, as well as a salary certificate;
+- A testimonial from the employer, if the applicant is an employee, as well as, a salary certificate.

-- registration documents of the company, its charter, certificates and an auditor's opinion on the financial position of the company if the applicant is an entrepreneur.
+- Registration documents of the company, its charter, certificates, and an auditor's opinion on the financial position of the company if the applicant is an entrepreneur.

 When applying for a mortgage, the applicant must make the following payments:

-- an initial payment of at least 10% of the cost of the purchased property;
+- An initial payment of at least 10% of the cost of the purchased property.

-- a bank fee for issuing a loan in the amount of one percent of the value of the property;
+- A bank fee for issuing a loan in the amount of one percent of the value of the property.